ZG79/301_reading_notes/class-01.md

 Furthermore, props data is read-only, which means that data coming from the parent should not be changed by child components.

+## 19 keypoints about React

+React is a popular JavaScript library for building user interfaces.
+It allows you to create reusable UI components and efficiently update and render them based on changes in application state.

+React follows a component-based architecture, where the user interface is divided into independent and reusable components.
+Each component encapsulates its own logic and state.

+React uses a virtual DOM (Document Object Model) to optimize the rendering process.
+It creates a lightweight representation of the actual DOM, allowing React to efficiently update only the necessary parts of the UI when the application state changes.

+JSX (JavaScript XML) is an extension of JavaScript used in React.
+It allows you to write HTML-like code within JavaScript, making it easier to define the structure and appearance of components.

+React utilizes a unidirectional data flow.
+The application state is stored in a central place and passed down to child components as props.
+Child components can trigger updates by invoking callback functions passed to them.

+React provides lifecycle methods that allow you to hook into different stages of a component's lifecycle, such as mounting, updating, and unmounting.
+This enables you to perform actions like fetching data or cleaning up resources at the appropriate times.

+React emphasizes the concept of reusable and composable components.
+By breaking down the UI into smaller components, you can create a library of reusable elements that can be combined to build complex user interfaces.

+React offers a virtual DOM diffing algorithm that efficiently calculates and applies the minimal set of changes required to update the UI.
+This minimizes the performance impact of rendering updates and ensures a smooth user experience.

+React provides a way to manage component-specific state using the useState hook.
+With this hook, you can define and update local state within a component without the need for class-based components.

+React supports conditional rendering, allowing you to show or hide components based on certain conditions.
+You can use JavaScript expressions or conditional statements to control the visibility of components.

+React supports the concept of "props" (short for properties) that allow data to be passed from parent components to child components.
+Props are immutable and provide a way to communicate and share data between components.

+React encourages a declarative approach to building user interfaces.
+Instead of directly manipulating the DOM, you define how the UI should look based on the current state and let React handle the updates.

+React provides a way to handle user interactions and events through event handlers.
+You can attach event handlers to elements and components to respond to user actions, such as clicks or form submissions.

+React supports the concept of "hooks," which are functions that allow you to add additional capabilities to functional components.
+Hooks, such as useEffect and useContext, enable you to work with side effects and access context within functional components.

+React supports the concept of "controlled components" where the component's state is controlled by the application rather than the component itself.
+This allows for centralized state management and easier form handling.

+**React can be used in conjunction with other libraries and frameworks to build complete applications.
+Popular choices include React Router for handling routing, Redux for state management, and Axios for making HTTP requests.**

+React has a strong and active community, with numerous open-source libraries and resources available.
+You can leverage these resources to enhance your development experience and find solutions to common challenges.

+React Native is a framework built on top of React that allows you to develop native mobile applications using JavaScript.
+It shares many concepts and principles with React, making it easier to transition between web and mobile development.

+React provides tools like React Developer Tools and error boundaries that aid in debugging and troubleshooting React applications.